-Appinio is a global market research company that conducts target-group specific research within minutes.
+Appinio is a global market research company that helps companies to validate decisions and ideas with representative insights from specific target groups within mere minutes.

-Appinio is working together with Planetly to build resilience for the future and become a carbon neutral company.
-Planetly supports Appinio in assessing its company-wide carbon footprint to jointly develop measures for the reduction of carbon emissions.
+To build resilience for the future and become a carbon neutral company, Appinio joined forces with Planetly.
+Planetly supports Appinio in assessing the company’s lifetime carbon footprint (2014 to date) and in developing effective actions to continuously reduce emissions.

 Appinio is a market research company founded in 2014 and based in Hamburg.
 The company aims to democratise market research through its online platform which enables anyone to conduct real-time market research with its panel across 50 markets.